AndrewYinLi/Coursera-Introduction-to-Probability-and-Data/README.md

 # Coursera-Introduction-to-Probability-and-Data
-Course 1/5 in the Statistics with R Specialization by Duke University.
+My coursework from the Statistics with R Specialization by Duke University on Coursera.